Technical Overview

 Surcharges and taxes are verified against the utility's filed tariff.
 Any surcharge not present in the official schedule is flagged as unverified — a common source of phantom fees.

-Matches by charge type against TariffRate records for the specific utility and schedule.
+Matches by charge type against the tariff in effect for the billing period.

 Anomaly Detection